ali1k/ld-r/README.md

 and simply run `./install` script

 ###Configuration
+Fill in general settings for your application at `configs/general.js`.

 Fill in appropriate values for server port, URLs of your SPARQL endpoint and DBpedia lookup service at `configs/server.js`.

 Fll in appropriate settings for your UI reactors at `configs/reactor.js`.

+Fill in appropriate settings for the faceted browser at `configs/facets.js`.

 ###Run in Production Mode